wikimedia/research-mwaddlink/README.md

 ```
 For example, for the Czech Wikipedia use \<WIKI_ID\>=cswiki

-This pipeline exectues the following scripts
+This pipeline executes the following scripts

 #### Creating the directories in data/
 The first step generates the following directories